jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 Passing `monitoring = True` when creating the Flow will enable the monitoring on **all the Pods** of your Flow.
 ````

-If you want to enable the monitoring only on the Gateway you should once you enabled it on the Flow level, disable it for
+If you want to enable the monitoring only on the Gateway, you need to first enable the feature for then entire Flow, and then disable it for the Executor which you are not interested in.
-all the other Executors.

 ```python
 Flow(monitoring=True).add(monitoring=False, ...).add(monitoring=False, ...)